axiros/readline_proxy/README.md

 You are getting called for

 - the welcome message
-- the decision if an entered line is 'special'
+- the decision if an entered line is 'special' and also if it is the first of a multiline
+- each line in a multiline expression where you can decide if it is complete
-- before such a 'special' expression is pushed to the history and run, so that you can decide what to really run.
+- before such a 'special' expression is pushed to the history and run, so that you can decide what to really run (and put into the history).

 ### WTFs